 Why eating too often makes you fat

-Too many of us are overweight, and not just overweight; many are sick, lack energy and are plagued with mental health issues such as depression and anxiety.
+Too many of us are overweight, and not just overweight; more than ever we are sick: Thousands of people lack energy or are plagued with mental health issues such as depression and anxiety.

 Have you ever wondered why this seems to be becoming more prevalent than it has ever been in the past?

 100 years ago, certain cancers, Alzheimer’s disease, and mental health issues were rare.

 Today we all know someone who is affected by one of them.

 Obesity is now such a major concern that it’s recognized as the largest health problem on the planet.